-2. Caution: Dotted lines, as used for Open Connections, are much slower to render than solid lines.
-Thus, it is recommended that Open Connections remain disabled unless they are specifically needed for debugging purposes.
+Option Default Description ended that es, as used for open connections, are much slower to render than solid lines.
+Thus, it is open connections remain disabled unless they are specifically needed for debugging

-A note about Open Connections and Open Pins
+Open Connections and Open Pins

-When displaying an Open Connection for a placed instance, if the specific source and/or sink pins are not yet known (or not yet specified by the router), the connection is rendered to/from the center of the placed instance instead of to /from a specific pin.
-Likewise, when specific pins are not known, the Open Pins squares (red by default) are rendered in the center of the placed instance instead of on a specific pin.
-(Open Connections and Open Pins are not, of course, rendered for unplaced instances.)
+When displaying an open connection for a placed instance, if the specific source and/or sink pins are not yet known (or not yet specified by the router), the connection is rendered to/from the center of the placed instance instead of to/from a specific pin.
+Likewise, when specific pins are not known, the Open Pins squares (red by default) are rendered in the center of the placed instance instead of on a specific pin (open connections and open pins are not, of course, rendered for unplaced instances).

-Be aware that in a placed design that has not yet been routed, all nets are considered Open Connections.
+Be aware that in a placed design that has not yet been routed, all nets are considered open connections.
 Enabling Open Pins can make it much easier to find unrouted portions of a mostly routed design when zoomed out.
 But be aware this might be overwhelming on a large design that has been placed but not yet routed.
-(Every unrouted net is considered Open, thus in an unrouted design, every endpoint of every net displays an Open Pin square, merging into a single large mass of color when zoomed out.)
+Every unrouted net is considered open.
+Thus, in an unrouted design, every endpoint of every net displays an open pin square, merging into a single large mass of color when zoomed out.

-Objects in the ACE Selection Set are always visible
+Objects in the ACE Selection Set Are Always Visible

 By default, any/all objects in the current ACE selection set (as shown in the Selection view (see page 136)) are always visible in the Floorplanner, regardless of the chosen "Layers" filter settings.
-This means even if the Instances layer is disabled, any Instances in the current ACE selection set are still painted in the Selected Instances color (by default, a bright green).
-Details of this behavior may be configured on the Floorplanner View Colors and Layers Preference Page (see page 188).
+This means even if the Instances layer is disabled, any Instances in the current ACE selection set are still painted in the selected instances color (by default, bright green).
+Details of this behavior can be configured on the Floorplanner View Colors and Layers preference page (see page 191).

 In addition to the layers listed in the table, there are several other types of information displayed in the Floorplanner enabling and disabling the display of these other types of information is controlled from other views.
-For example: the visibility of individual Clock Regions is controlled from the Clock Regions view (see page 36); the visibility of individual Placement Regions is controlled from the Placement Regions view (see page 120); and the visibility of individual Critical Paths is controlled from the Critical Paths view (see page 48).
+For example, the visibility of individual clock regions is controlled from the Clock Regions view (see page 39); the visibility of individual Placement regions is controlled from the Placement Regions view (see page 118); and the visibility of individual critical paths is controlled from the Critical Paths view (see page 52).